 Above: A four-pound salmon is reeled in at the confluence of the Ohau A and Pukaki Canals.
 Salmon this size are very good eating and are being constantly replaced in the canals by Fish and Game releases and the occasional escape.

 If the flow has stopped try fishing a different canal

 I have it on very good authority that many of the best fish are not caught at the fish farms or the lake inlets.
 The Ohau C Canal, in particular, has a reputation for producing some huge fish.
 The article by Rasmus Gabrielsson, from the Cawthron Institute, (now manager of North Canterbury Fish & Game) shows that there are big fish right throughout the canals.
 The canal fishery is most certainly not sustained just by fish pellets alone.
-I invite you to read the article: Study Shows the Twizel Canals Fishery More Self-Sustaining than First Thought.
+I invite you to read my article: Study Shows the Twizel Canals Fishery More Self-Sustaining than First Thought.

 Tackle for the Twizel Canals – Soft Baits are the most Popular

 Standard tackle for the canals is a 7-foot rod designed for 6-8 lb line.
 Preferably graphite and designed for casting soft-baits rather than spinners.
 Such a rod will be stiff in the butt yet fine at the tip.
 The rod is teamed with a suitable eggbeater reel spooled with 150 meters of braid.
 Unless you have a very small reel you will have to partly load the spool first with sufficient backing line to ensure your braid fills the spool to within 2 mm of the edge of the spool otherwise casting distance will suffer.